Using Airtable as a company “operating system”

 - Proposal: Sending a first commercial proposal to the lead for review and discussion.

 - Negotiation: Clarifying, discussing and, if necessary, adjusting the proposal.

 - Sales: If everything goes well the persective customer is happy with the offer and proceeds with signing the contract or purchasing the product.

 Please note that the process described above is typical for B2B and B2C clients where the service/product proposed needs extensive explanation or discussion (e.g. a consulting project or a media agency engagement).
-Other more standardized offers, like a ecommerce, will have an automatic sales funnel and the CRM will follow the ECommerce checkout phases.
+Other more standardized offers, like a ecommerce, will have an automatic sales funnel and the CRM will follow the ECommerce development.

 The main components of a CRM on Airtable

 We will build this CRM step-by-step for an hypothetical product/service company selling to B2B clients.
 However, this structure is quite general and you can easily adapt it to your specific needs.

 In order to get the most out of this guide please make sure that: